nodejh/hugo-theme-mini/README.md

 Just set both `enableDisqus = false` and `enableDuoshuo = false` if you want to disable comment.

+## Google Analytics

+This theme use Google Analytics defalut.
+If you want to disable Google Analytics, just set `enableGoogleAnalytics = false` in [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml).

+## 百度统计

+This theme alse features Baidu Tongji for Chinese users.
+To use Baidu Tongji you should set `enableBaiduAnalytics = true` and set `baiduAnalytics` to your  `Baidu Tongji Code` which looks like `39843ea392201290bd6f76173d2e0000` in  [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml).

 ## Social link icons

 You can add a social link panel in the footer by adding entries to the `social` block in the [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml).
 You can choose between two icon fonts: